-In very exceptional circumstances some late application will be processed as on time.
+In very exceptional circumstances, some late application will be processed as on time.
 This will be the decision of the child's home local authority and will be binding on all named preferred schools.
 There is no right of appeal against a decision not to treat a late application as on time.

-Primary (Reception and Year 3, where the child attends an infant school)
+Primary (Reception and Year 3 moving from an infant class to juniors)

 National closing day - 15 January, preceding the academic year of entry.

-Applications received by LB Newham Pupil Services by midnight on this date will be processed as on time and those received after will be processed as late.
+Applications received by LB Newham Pupil Services by 11.59pm on this date will be processed as on time and those received after will be processed as late.
 It is important to understand that late applications cannot be considered for a place until all on time applicants have been provided with places.
 This means families who apply late are greatly reducing their opportunity to gain a place at one of their preferred schools.

 National offer day - 16 April or first working day after this date where it falls on a weekend or a bank holiday.
 This is the date when outcomes are issued to all on time applicants.
-All applicants are posted an outcome letter using 1st class post on national offer day.
 Where the application was made online, via the Pan London eAdmissions portal the outcome will be available online during the late afternoon/early evening.
+For families who applied using a paper application form their outcome letter using 1st class post on national offer day.